Dart-o-s/aos_fc/plan.md

     [X] Figure how to load/write from assets load is done, write is not possible, it seems

-    [ ] OPEN figure if you can write into your privte store and read from it
+    [X] DONE 2025-06-15 22:11 figure if you can write into your private store and read from it
+        - can be done, see how objectbox does it

 ## probably usable in Storybook
 https://github.com/ChristopherA/iambic-mnemonic/blob/master/word-lists/README.md